EIvimeyCook/SORTEEDCQC/README.md

 ## Installation
-Currently the SORTEEDCQC package is not on CRAN, but you can install the development version from GitHub using the devtools package:
+Currently the DCQC package is not on CRAN, but you can install the development version from GitHub using the devtools package:

 ```{r}
 install.packages("devtools")